g-a-v-i-n/unnamednyc/readme.md

 - [ ] header appears of the righthand vertical scrollbar
 - [x] gallery can go beyond last item index = 2
 - [x] logo does not appear on project pages
+- [x] arrow in menu does not rotate
+- [x] menu on top / bottom space needs to be disabled when user is on the other page
+- [x] header arrow element height

 ### Tests
 - [ ] add page